Wahi Harnesses the Power of Slack and AI to Transform Homebuying

 Streamlining work around the world and in the field with Slack Connect

-Wahi also leverages Slack Connect to collaborate with independent contractors, who traditionally rely on texts, calls, and emails. ‘‘Everyone’s on Slack now, and they find it much easier than texting back and forth,’ said Vaswani.
+Wahi also leverages Slack Connect to collaborate with independent contractors, who traditionally rely on texts, calls, and emails.
+“Everyone’s on Slack now, and they find it much easier than texting back and forth,” said Vaswani.
 Unlike texting, where group chats can be disrupted if some users are on Android instead of iOS, Slack allows seamless communication across devices.
-‘The tour assistants who take clients to showings are on Slack channels organised into subdivisions, and that’s how we communicate,’ said Vaswani.
+“The tour assistants who take clients to showings are on Slack channels organized into subdivisions, and that’s how we communicate,” said Vaswani.

 Collaboration, communication, and teamwork in Slack is paramount to our success.